 - Nonlinear financial time series modeling and financial statistics / econometrics;

-- Statistical inference and computation for nonlinear dynamic modeling with intelligent (deep) learning, (causal) reasoning and prediction of spatial/temporal (tensor) big data;
+- Statistical inference and computation for nonlinear dynamic modeling with statistical (deep) learning, (causal) reasoning and prediction of spatial/temporal (tensor) data;

 - Applied temporal/spatial modeling for actuarial/financial, energy, environmental, climate and green financial risks;